TLoi02/LTech-Book/README.md

 - Username: vothuanloi.
 - Password: 11082002.
 ## Request
-1. "/login": Login page.
+"/login": Login page.
 If you login account admin, in Homepage have button go to admin dashboard else if your account is user in Homepage have link go to AccountPage.
-2. "/register": Register page.
-Default when create account is user role.
+You should log in for the best experience !
 ## Demo
 [Watch demo](https://drive.google.com/file/d/1ExxA7iG23QL9eDHN5Tr64veH2yzON6UK/view?usp=sharing)
 ## My other projects